777Rob/defi-dashboard/README.md

 DeFi Dashboard provides an interactive interface for developers and users to monitor and analyze the trading volumes on PancakeSwap.
 The application offers the following features:

 1. Display the data for PancakeSwap on both BSC and ETH chains.
-2. Display a chart containing trading data for the last 90 days.
+2. Display a charts containing trading data for the last 90 days.
 3. Showcase top tokens and top token pairs based on trading volume.
-4. Dedicated pages to display volumes and data for all top tokens and token pairs.
+4. Display volumes and data for any token or token pair on PancakeSwap.

 ## Getting Started